luisstd/retroloop/CONTRIBUTING.md

 ## Testing

-- Add tests for any new features and make sure all tests pass by running `pnpm test`.
+- Add unit and integration tests for any new features where applicable and make sure all tests pass by running `pnpm test:unit` and `pnpm test:integration`.

 ## Recognition